Nasirilahi/ES6-Tutorials/ES6/es6.md

 ### History
- ECMAScript (ES) was created to standardize javascript.
-Its latest version is 7 published in to june 2016.Ecmascript initially was known as *Mocha* and it is now also known as ES.next and Hormany.
+ECMAScript (commonly abbreviated to ES) was created to standardize javascript.Over the years, multiple versions have been released, each introducing new features to make code more readable, concise, and easier to maintain.
+This repository covers the essential features from ES6 to ES13, including explanations, examples, and interactive code samples.

 ### ES6 Goals
 1. Complex Applications